Top 3 Electric Toothbrush Myths and More Sustainable Options

-Myth #1: Replacing Batteries is Always Wasteful.
+Myth #1: Replacing Batteries is Always Wasteful

-While disposing of used batteries requires responsible recycling, it doesn't automatically render replacement the less sustainable option.
 Producing a new device, including its packaging and transportation, also consumes resources and generates waste.
 Comparing the environmental impact of both options requires a deeper dive.

-Myth #2: All Replacement Batteries are Created Equal.
+Myth #2: All Replacement Batteries are Created Equal

+Most lithium ion rechargeable batteries need to be replaced every two to three years.
+These are similar to what’s in your phone, so you know that overcharging can damage them.
 The greenness of a replacement battery depends on its type and origin.
 Opting for rechargeable batteries, especially if powered by renewable energy sources, significantly reduces waste compared to single-use disposables.
-Additionally, choosing recycled or responsibly sourced batteries minimizes environmental harm.

-Myth #3: Battery Recycling Guarantees Sustainability.
+Myth #3: Battery Recycling Guarantees Sustainability

 While battery recycling is crucial, it's not a perfect solution.
 Recycling processes still utilize energy and can generate emissions.
 Minimizing waste in the first place, by maximizing battery lifespan and exploring alternatives, remains key.